Romandre/BullsCowsGame_UE4/README.md

 ### "Bulls and Cows" is a terminal-based word guessing game built on Unreal Engine 4.

 In this game a player has to guess a hidden word while game is giving hints of how many Bulls and Cows there are found after each player's guess.
-The Cows amount corresponds to characters which exist in a hidden word.
-The Bulls amount corresponds to characters which not only exist in a hidden word but also placed correctly.
+The Cows amount corresponds to amount of letters which exist in the hidden word.
+The Bulls amount corresponds to amount of letters which not only exist in the hidden word but also placed correctly.

 #### The game is developed in scope of [Unreal Engine C++ Developer course](https://www.udemy.com/course/unreal-422-archived-course/) on Udemy.<br />